 All One Family Farm is run by the Story family.
 They supply fresh, fully ripened Certified Organic stone and soft fruits from family farms in eastern Washington with local delivery/pick-up throughout Jefferson, Kitsap and King Counties.
 They also use sustainable growing methods to cultivate tomatoes, garlic and winter squash in the fertile Chimacum Valley

-Ananda Hill Farm – owner Jenny Watkins raises Shetland sheep on this 5 acre farm on upper Beaver Valley.
+Ananda Hills Farm & Fibers – owner Jenny Watkins raises Shetland sheep on this 5 acre farm on upper Beaver Valley.
 She also raises free range chickens for both meat and eggs along with organic vegetables and fruits.

 BEE-IEIO Honey Farm is a small apiary in Chimacum, WA, producing local, unpasteurized honey, chunk comb honey, honey sticks, beeswax lip balm and beeswax solid lotion bars.
 They are dedicated to finding and using the most natural and organic approaches available for keeping bees, thereby producing pure delightful honey the way the bees prefer it!
 They also offer honey tastings and classroom, club or event visits with their observation hive – complete with live honey bees!

 Colinwood Farm located in Port Townsend.
 Colinwood, a Certified Organic farm, has been growing vegetables since 1989.
 A wide variety of vegetables are produced.
 Extensive use of 6 greenhouses allows production of vegetables year round.
 They are known for their potatoes.
 The farm is owned by John Gunning and managed by Jesse Hopkins.
 They run a fabulous farmstand at their farm.

 Compass Rose Farm, 40 acres, is located in the beautiful Discovery Bay watershed and is owned and operated by Kateen Fenter.
 They raise lambs and grow vegetables, including a wonderful selection of herbs.